systemed/tilemaker/docs/RELATIONS.md

 ### Multipolygon relations

-Multipolygon and boundary relations are supported natively by tilemaker; you do not need to write special Lua code for them.
-When a multipolygon or boundary is read, tilemaker constructs the geometry as normal, and passes the tags to `way_function` just as it would a simple area.
+Multipolygon relations are supported natively by tilemaker; you do not need to write special Lua code for them.
+When a multipolygon is read, tilemaker constructs the geometry as normal, and passes the tags to `way_function` just as it would a simple area.

+Boundary relations also have automatic handling of inner/outer ways, but are otherwise processed as relations.
+This means that you can choose to treat boundaries as properties on ways (see "Stage 2" below) or as complete geometries (see "Writing relation geometries").
+You will typically want the properties-on-ways approach for administrative boundaries, and the complete-geometries approach for filled areas such as forests or nature reserves.

 ### Reading relation memberships